 - 30.1 All regular and probationary full-time or part-time employees covered by this Agreement hired on or after 10/1/2018 or who enter the Deferred Retirement Option Program (DROP) on or after 10/1/2018, are automatically covered by this Article.
 In addition, any regular or probationary full-time and part-time employee hired prior to 10/1/2018 and any employee currently in the DROP who makes a one-time irrevocable election to select this leave system is also covered by this Article rather than Articles 9 and 12. - 30.2 Paid Time Off (PTO) is a single leave bank system that combines earned vacation time (annual leave) and earned sick time.
-This system does not include Citydesignated holidays; nor does it include any event-based leave which may be additionally authorized based on the occurrence of specific events. - 30.3 Transition Plan for Employees who elect to move to the PTO System and for any employee who enters the DROP on or after October 1, 2018: - A. An employee hired prior to October 1, 2018, may elect at any time to move to the PTO System at the beginning of any pay period. - B. Any employee who enters the DROP on or after October 1, 2018 shall be automatically moved to the PTO System if he/she is not already enrolled in the PTO System. - C. If an employee elects to move to the PTO System or enters the DROP on or after October 1, 2018, the following conditions will apply: - 1.
+This system does not include City-designated holidays; nor does it include any event-based leave which may be additionally authorized based on the occurrence of specific events. - 30.3 Transition Plan for Employees who elect to move to the PTO System and for any employee who enters the DROP on or after October 1, 2018: - A. An employee hired prior to October 1, 2018, may elect at any time to move to the PTO System at the beginning of any pay period. - B. Any employee who enters the DROP on or after October 1, 2018 shall be automatically moved to the PTO System if he/she is not already enrolled in the PTO System. - C. If an employee elects to move to the PTO System or enters the DROP on or after October 1, 2018, the following conditions will apply: - 1.
 No transfer back to the "old plan" (Sick/Vacation) will be permitted. - 2.
-No loss of accrued leave will occur, meaning that all unused accrued sick leave will be transferred to the employee's Personal Critical Leave Bank (PCLB) account; and all unused accrued vacation (annual leave) will be transferred to the employee's Paid Time Off (PTO) account. - 3.
-At the employee's first anniversary date (leave progression date) after election/transfer, he/she will be eligible to select any options available under the PTO System provided the PCLB requirements are met.
+No loss of accrued leave will occur, meaning that all unused accrued sick leave will be transferred to the employee's Personal Critical Leave Bank (PCLB) account; and a portion or all unused accrued vacation (annual leave) may be sold back at the employee's current rate of pay, or will be transferred to the employee's Paid Time Off (PTO) account, at the employee's option, and subject to limits described below.
+The amount of vacation (annual leave) to be applied to sell-back, if any, shall be determined by the employee, but shall be limited to no more than that which may be applied to pensionable earnings.
+Whether sold at the time of conversion, or at the time of separation or entry into the DROP, only payments made for vacation leave that was unused and accrued prior to July 1, 2013 shall be considered earnings for pension purposes.

-4. The PCLB requirements of the PTO system will prevail beginning the date of election/transfer.
+- At the employee's first anniversary date (leave progression date) after election/transfer, he/she will be eligible to select any options available under the PTO System provided the PCLB requirements are met - 4.
+The PCLB requirements of the PTO system will prevail beginning the date of election/transfer.